Code-Nycticebus/nsl/roadmap.md

     - procs
 - [ ] arena
     - temp buffer?
+    - scratch buffers? scratch can be begin,end so i can allocate in between? then i can just extract the scratch from the arena
 - [ ] platform indipendent threads?
 - [ ] documentation
     - map duplicate hash issue